This tutorial gets you off the ground with Angular. We are going to use the official CLI (command line) tool to generate boilerplate code.

 checkedattribute when the expression evaluates to true (

 Let’s start with the template this time.
 We have an input element for creating new tasks.
-Let’s listen to changes in the input form and when we click enter it creates the tasks.
+Let’s listen to changes in the input form and when we click enter it creates the TODO.

 Notice that we are using a new variable called